Pratik45ro/Hospital-Management-System-Using-Python/README.md

 **IMPORTANT INSTRUCTIONS HOW TO RUN THE PROJECT :-**

-->Run the Login Page.py file In login page
+--> Run the Login Page.py file In login page

 1. For Admin user name: 123 password : Pranit
 2. For Doctor user name: 101 password: Doc1
 3. For Patient user name: 301 password: Pat1

-A database is being provided in the folder it-self for executing it run the commands in mysql.
+--> A database is being provided in the folder it-self for executing it run the commands in mysql.

- **Run the Project in Pycharm**
+ -->**Run the Project in Pycharm**

 **Screen Shot of Project:**
 ![image](https://github.com/user-attachments/assets/24d2d0ac-9e01-424b-9b35-1b6f02d10341)